elchrisso-com/elchrisso-com.github.io/index.md

 - ~~A: Awwww stop it, you're making me blush.~~
 - A: He says it's a matter of who you're standing next to.

-If you have other questions, or comments please just get in touch.
+Please ask if you have questions.

-_Last updated: 2 November 2024_
+_Last updated: 7 November 2024_